“Three groups of women across the globe merge science + spirituality as they work to conserve wild bees amidst a challenging modern landscape”

 Yucatán, Mexico

-For our last location we hope to film with the Mayan Melipona Bee Sanctuary in the Yucatán, where indigenous women honor their cultural heritage by safeguarding stingless Melipona bees.
+For our last location we hope to continue our filming in the Yucatán, where indigenous Mayan women honor their cultural heritage by safeguarding stingless Melipona bees.
 Despite their spiritual significance and historical reverence, these bees face existential threats from deforestation and habitat loss.
 Formerly tended to by male shamans, the conservation efforts are now led by women who recognize the intrinsic value of preserving this ancient tradition.
 By documenting their endeavors, the film sheds light on the delicate balance between tradition and modernity, emphasizing the imperative of protecting indigenous knowledge and biodiversity.

 Through the intersecting narratives of these women, the film underscores the pressing need to adopt sustainable practices and nurture symbiotic relationships with nature to ensure the survival of wild honeybees and the ecosystems they sustain.